eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 Without `--break-on-error` (the current behavior) a user of ESLint would have to look at each and every result to distinquish if there were any kind of missconfiguration/parsing errors as having a normal error in a file is reported the same way as a parsing error.
 This validation becomes harder for CI pipelines who want to ensure that ESLint reports any rules correctly and was run sucessfully.

 The expected behavior of the command should gather be able to read the reported errors that eslint reports.
-If at least one missconfiguration is found it exits with a non-zero exit code, preferably 2 so we can distinguish it from the exit code 1.
+If at least one missconfiguration is found it exits with a non-zero exit code, 2 so we can distinguish it from the exit code 1.

 ## Documentation
 It may be a good idea on why we are introducing a option that changes the way ESLint behaves.
 Will leave the choice to the ESLint team.